Lightning Photography Guide (2024)

 ISO100

 Even with a small aperture, the main bolt is beginning to overexpose whilst the branches are all perfectly colourful, crispy and correctly exposed.
-The storm is almost upon us in this shot so the lightning is pretty close, hence its more intense appearance, but this was also shot in New Mexico where those positive anvil CGs are just something else!
-You can view this image over at my lightning photography gallery.
+The storm is almost upon us in this shot so the lightning is pretty close, hence its more intense appearance.
+This was also shot in New Mexico though where those positive anvil CGs are just something else!
+You can view this image over at my 2019 Storm Gallery.

 Fourplay